telerik/winforms-docs/forms-and-dialogs/form/accessing-radform-elements.md

 ````

 {{endregion}}

 >note The visual appearance of the border and also for the whole RadForm control can be designed in the Visual Style Builder.
 >

 ## Accessing the FormImageBorderPrimitive

-The __FormImageBorderPrimitive__represents the inner thick border that starts from the bottom-left corner of the title bar, surrounds the __RadForm__control and ends at the bottom-right corner of the title bar.
-The __FormImageBorderPrimitive__provides you with the possibility to define borders for your form which are built of images and thus achieve better look-and-feel for your form.
-Without images set, the __FormImageBorderPrimitive__paints as a one-color-border with the color set to the __BackColor__property of the primitive.
+The __FormImageBorderPrimitive__ represents the inner thick border that starts from the bottom-left corner of the title bar, surrounds the __RadForm__ control and ends at the bottom-right corner of the title bar.
+The __FormImageBorderPrimitive__ provides you with the possibility to define borders for your form which are built of images and thus achieve better look-and-feel for your form.
+Without images set, the __FormImageBorderPrimitive__ paints as a one-color-border with the color set to the __BackColor__ property of the primitive.

-The following code snippet demonstrates how to set the __BackColor__of the __FormImageBorderPrimitive__which is painted when no images are defined:#_[C#] Accessing the FormImageBorderPrimitive_
+The following code snippet demonstrates how to set the __BackColor__ of the __FormImageBorderPrimitive__ which is painted when no images are defined:

+#### Accessing the FormImageBorderPrimitive

 {{source=..\SamplesCS\Forms and Dialogs\Form1.cs region=accessingTheFormImageBorderPrimitive}}
 {{source=..\SamplesVB\Forms and Dialogs\Form1.vb region=accessingTheFormImageBorderPrimitive}}